 - 1 When the client is started, it searches Active Directory for the Service Connection Point (SCP) objects to retrieve connection information for the coordinator such as host name, listening port, and other authentication information. - 2 The client connects to the coordinator using Windows Communication Foundation (WCF) using Kerberos authenticated connections.
-Ports are dynamically assigned, but can be statically set. - 3 The coordinator encrypts protected data using Microsoft RSACryptoServiceProvider (PROV_RSA_FULL) APIs.

-4 The client decrypts the protected data using Microso APIs. oft RSACryptoServiceProvider (PROV_RSA_FULL) Ourset Change Auditor 7.4 Tachaical Insight Cuids
+Ports are dynamically assigned, but can be statically set. - The coordinator encrypts protected data using Microsoft RSACryptoServiceProvider (PROV_RSA_FULL) APIs. - 4 The client decrypts the protected data using Microsoft RSACryptoServiceProvider (PROV_RSA_FULL) APIs.